 - Clumsiness and poor coordination

 Your therapist will also create a special fitness program for your unique strengths and goals.
-Regular exercise helps people with all types of MS and at all different levels of ability.
+Regular exercise helps people with all types of MS and at all levels of ability.
 You'll learn how to work around fatigue and heat sensitivity to get the full benefits of exercise.

 Your physical therapist may show you better ways to move or do household tasks.
-Follow-up visits check on your progress as well as review and expand your home program.
+Follow-up visits check on your progress and may review and expand your home program.
 You may learn:

 - Stretches to prevent or ease spastic muscles

 - Moves to keep muscles strong

 - Range-of-motion exercises

 - How to use canes, crutches, scooters, wheelchairs, or other aids

 Most therapists can provide more sessions to help you reach your goals, like overcoming a foot drag that slows your pace.
 Some may offer sessions at your home.

-For people whose MS symptoms make it difficult to work, a physical therapist can closely evaluate and document the problems.
+For people whose MS symptoms make work difficult, a physical therapist can closely evaluate and document the problems.
 It's called a functional capacity evaluation.
-It can measure whether you are able to work an eight-hour day and may help when applying for social security disability pay.
+It can measure whether you are able to work an 8-hour day and may help when applying for Social Security disability pay.